 The pitch was "Ideas can be anything that might liberate people and make the world a better place.
 Anyone can make a difference and sometimes the simplest, most modest idea can create the most impact, change or inspiration.
 So, we would encourage you to step forward and think about how to present your idea in 3 minutes and whether it is also relevant to any of the Campfire Circle Teams."

 A full written pitch of up to 2000 words is also required on Campfire by the day before the event.
 Please keep it in draft form for now.

 It’s time to up the ante and look at how we can most effectively give a platform to those who may have the ideas and visions to shape the future.
 Whatever we have to do, we should aim to do it ourselves and not wait for the political world to slowly grind into action.

-Campfire is setting up a Project where members can post their pitches
+Campfire has set up a Project where all can view members pitches after the Winter Gathering

 The future is in our hands.
-Please support this project.
+Please support this project and come along and vote on the day.
 Your involvement can incentivise and empower others.

 Some ideas from Nicolas Albery’s ‘Cornucopia of Ideas’ (2001)

 1 The Nigerian potter who invented a pot that could keep food fresh for several days longer than normal probably didn’t suspect that the effect of his invention was to liberate village girls from their daily shopping trip and thus enable them to go to school, thereby radically changing the dynamics and possibilities of his society.